 Sometimes we hear stories of people’s experiences at church...you know the type-scary, boring or just uncomfortable.
-Sorry if you were one of these people.
+Sorry if you are one of these people.
 Church is and should be completely the opposite.
 Church should be welcoming, interesting and comfortable.
-It all depends which church you go to for example, are bibles open or shut?
+It all depends which church you go to for example, are Bibles open or shut?
 Is there respect for the speaker?
-And are the members friendly-something that also we have heard stories of.
-Okay, but why go to church?
-You will be thinking, "What can I get out of church,'.
-Church is more than just spending a few hours each week in a building.
+Are the members friendly?

 To find an answer for this question, we need to first understand the purpose of going to church.
 Once we do that, you can figure out for yourself whether or not you "need" to go or not.

 First, let's all agree that merely going to church doesn't guarantee anyone a place in heaven.
 There will be people in heaven who did not and could not go to church while on earth.
 Conversely, many people won't be in heaven even though they went to church every week.

 Let me suggest that the purpose of church is to provide a great environment for you to be changed so you are more like Jesus.
 This is accomplished in four ways:

 - God wants us to fellowship with those of like-minded faith.
 (See Hebrews 10:25.)
 On a human level being part of a group satisfies an innate need for belonging and acceptance.

 - God has blessed certain people with the ability to give messages to the people of God.
 They do this every week in church.
 That suggests there is a need for them to have someone to listen to God's word through them.
 (Romans 10:14 and Romans 12:5-6)